larissaemma/power_bi_webtoons/README.md

 ## 🚀 To-Do / Future Improvements
 - [ ] Expand analysis to include stories published multiple times a week.
 - [ ] Add deeper insights into Webtoon’s monetization model.
-- [ ] Explore engagement metrics beyond likes and views, such as comment interactions.
+- [ ] Explore engagement trends beyond likes and views, such as comment interactions.
+- [ ] Explore more tools to fix the issue with displaying images and description boxes connected to the bar chart in the Spotlight tab.
 ---

 ## 📌 Credits